SEEK: Steering LLM Reasoning for RAG via Internal Reasoning Sketches: Conclusion

 \section{Conclusion}

-This paper presents \method{}, a page-driven autonomous knowledge representation framework for RAG.
-By constructing a structured cognitive outline and iteratively filling it with retrieved evidence, \method{} organizes external knowledge into the structed page representation that better supports LLM to answer the questions.
-Experimental results show that \method{} consistently outperforms baselines across multiple tasks and backbone models.
+This paper presents \method{}, a sketch-guided knowledge acquisition framework for RAG.
+By constructing a structured steering sketch and iteratively filling its slots with retrieved evidence, \method{} organizes external knowledge into a completed sketch that better supports answer generation.
+Experimental results show that \method{} consistently outperforms baselines across multiple tasks.